hrishitdeycs/Python_programs/README.md

 In networking, a protocol is a set of rules for formatting and processing data.
 Network protocols are like a common language for computers.
 The computers within a network may use vastly different software and hardware; however, the use of protocols enables them to communicate with each other regardless.
 # DevOps
 DevOps is a software development approach emphasizing collaboration, automation, and continuous delivery to provide high-quality products to customers quickly and efficiently.
+# Router
+A router is a device that connects two or more packet-switched networks or subnetworks.
+It serves two primary functions: managing traffic between these networks by forwarding data packets to their intended IP addresses, and allowing multiple devices to use the same Internet connection.
+# Hub
+Hub in networking plays a vital role in data transmission and broadcasting.
+A hub is a hardware device used at the physical layer to connect multiple devices in the network.
+Hubs are widely used to connect LANs.
+A hub has multiple ports.
+Unlike a switch, a hub cannot filter the data, i.e. it cannot identify the destination of the packet, So it broadcasts or sends the message to each port.
+# RISC
+The main idea behind this is to simplify hardware by using an instruction set composed of a few basic steps for loading, evaluating, and storing operations just like a load command will load data, a store command will store the data.
+# CISC
+The main idea is that a single instruction will do all loading, evaluating, and storing operations just like a multiplication command will do stuff like loading data, evaluating, and storing it, hence it’s complex.
+# Data mining
+Data mining is the process of searching and analyzing a large batch of raw data in order to identify patterns and extract useful information.
+Companies use data mining software to learn more about their customers.
+It can help them to develop more effective marketing strategies, increase sales, and decrease costs.
+Data mining relies on effective data collection, warehousing, and computer processing.
+# Git
+Git is a widely used distributed version control and source code management system.
+It effectively tracks changes to source code, enabling effortless branching, merging, and versioning.
+# Flutter
+Flutter is a UI toolkit made by Google for developing cross-platform apps.
+Flutter supports Android, iOS, Windows, Linux, and Mac.
+It’s a free and open-source toolkit to build visually appealing apps.
+# Open source
+The term open source refers to something people can modify and share because its design is publicly accessible.
+The term originated in the context of software development to designate a specific approach to creating computer programs.
+# Hypervisor
+A hypervisor, also known as a virtual machine monitor (VMM), is a software layer that enables virtualization by creating and managing virtual machines (VMs).
+It acts as a platform for running multiple operating systems on a single physical machine by separating the operating systems and applications from the hardware.